syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-PDF-in-MAC.md

 ---
-title: Convert Word to PDF on Mac OS | Syncfusion
+title: Convert Word to PDF on macOS | Syncfusion
 description: Convert Word to PDF in ASP.NET Core application on macOS using .NET Core Word (DocIO) library without Microsoft Word or interop dependencies.
 platform: file-formats
 control: DocIO
 documentation: UG
 ---

-# Convert Word document to PDF on Mac OS
+# Convert Word document to PDF on macOS

 Syncfusion DocIO is a [.NET Core Word library](https://www.syncfusion.com/document-processing/word-framework/net-core/word-library) used to create, read,  edit, and **convert Word documents** programmatically without **Microsoft Word** or interop dependencies.
-Using this library, you can **convert a Word document to PDF in .NET Core application on Mac OS**.
+Using this library, you can **convert a Word document to PDF in .NET Core application on macOS**.

-## Steps to convert Word document to PDF in .NET Core application on Mac OS
+## Steps to convert Word document to PDF in .NET Core application on macOS

 Step 1: Create a new .NET Core console application project.